Rethinking entrepreneurship in SA

-The Wits Plus Business Management Essentials short course provides entrepreneurs and "intrapreneurs" with a broad view of the business landscape and aims to produce T-shaped business managers, with deep expertise in their own fields, coupled with broad, cross-functional business savvy.
+The Wits Plus Business Management Essentials short course provides entrepreneurs and intrapreneurs with a broad view of the business landscape and aims to produce T-shaped business managers, with deep expertise in their own fields, as well as broad, cross-functional business savvy.

 This article was paid for by Wits Plus.